etiennedemers/ift6759/README.md

 You can then generate accompanying plots with the `notebooks/graph_multiple_runs.ipynb` notebook.

+The script TestSimple.py is available to test simple models on a subset of the entire dataset.
+The simple models included are a Random Classifier, Logistic Regression and XGBoost.
+To modify the model to be run, simply modify the model and model_config arguments in config.py.

 ## Rest of original ClimateNet README below

 The high-level API makes it easy to train a model from scratch or to use our models to run inference on your own climate data.
 Just download the model config (or write your own) and train the model using: